 To find out more about the projects your donations support go to: www.lochlomondtrossachs.org.uk

 We employ a local company from Alloa, who pick up all plastics, tin, paper, aluminum, cardboard.
 Recycling bins are at back of reception and we've put some carrying bags in the chalets to help you sort out.
-If we stick to these 4 items they can be mixed.
-They also take our landfill waste and that can be put in your black bin at the back of the chalet.
-Another local company collects our glass.
-The Bottle Banks are over at the Cook School.
-Still in discussion with Stirling Council about a pilot scheme for composting.
+ACE recycling now do all our waste, including, FINALLY, food waste!
+Biodegradable bin bags are provided.

 'Ecover', arguable the best known of Eco cleaning products, and undoubtedly one of the most ethical companies, have brought out a 'professional' range.
-We 'trialled' them over a month and are now happily using them on a turn-around day and will provide them in your chalet for you to use.
+We have changed our bathroom cleaner and use 'Methods' bathroom cleaner.
+We use all these products on 'turn-around' day and leave them in your chalet for you to use.

 We think that when you are coming on holiday, and have often travelled many miles to get here, that your welcome when you arrive is warm…and not just a smile!
 So we will have warmed the house and have a full tank of hot water for you arriving.
 Also you have chosen self catering, generally, for the freedom it offers you on your holiday - for you to make your own choices however if we would ask you to consider how you run the chalets heating while you're here, and let us know if we can help.